pikapods/docs.pikapods.com/faq.md

 The first time you may be prompted to verify the server signature.
 So you can be certain to connect to the correct server in the future.

+Also note that you can only *write* to subfolders, like `data` or `music` that you may see.
+You can **not** add files in the top folder, since those wouldn't be accessible in your pod.

 ## Accessing the pod's database
 Advanced users can directly access the database to make small edits or import/export data.
 To access the database, first *Enable Database Access* in the pod's settings.
 This will display a login link and password.